exploring self-realization, sacred personhood, and full humanity

 E. Or to see the flower only with “acute perception” in which there is “no thought,” no “botanical information.”

-K. While these concepts cannot be fully apprehended until one has personally entered into them, we do have an example that will begin to make in plain.
+K. But only clear in the Dazzling Darkness.
+While these concepts cannot be fully apprehended until one has personally entered them, we do have an example that will begin to make plain.

 E. Actually, a great many examples, but they’re all of similar origin.